gyasibaaye/KedroDemo/README.md

 ## How to install dependencies

-Declare any dependencies in `requirements.txt` for `pip` installation.
+Declare any dependencies in `,=.devcontainer/requirements.txt` for `pip` installation.

 To install them, run: